-As of March 31, 2019, the Company had litigation settlement accruals of \$0.1 million and \$8.0 million in continuing operations and discontinued operations, respectively.
+As of September 30, 2019, the Company had litigation settlement accruals of \$0.1 million and \$31.0 million in continuing operations and discontinued operations, respectively.
 As of December 31, 2018, the Company had litigation settlement accruals of \$0.2 million and \$8.0 million in continuing operations and discontinued operations, respectively.
 The litigation settlement accruals relate to litigation matters that were either settled or a firm offer for settlement was extended, thereby establishing an accrual amount that is both probable and reasonably estimable.
+See Note 17-Discontinued Operations for additional information.